Meat and Poultry

 photo of grassfed beef

+• Pork: Did you know that the majority of grocery store pork in the U.S. contains a drug called ractopamine?
+It’s been banned or restricted in over 160 countries.
+Buy clean, locally raised pork for yourself and your family!
 White Gates Farm lets their pigs forage in the woods, eating acorns, beechnuts and greens.
-Benedikt Dairy in Goffstown raises their pigs on pasture and an oak and hickory forest, feeding them organic grains and lots of skim milk from their dairy.
+Benedikt Dairy in Goffstown raises their pigs on pasture and an oak and hickory forest.
+They also feed them organic grains and lots of skim milk from their dairy.
+Birch Rise Farm in Sanbornton raises Berkshire heritage pigs that are never treated with antibiotics or hormones.

 • Goat: Popular in many Middle Eastern and Mediterranean dishes, goat meat has a unique flavor.
-The Spice of Life farm in North Conway raises Kiko, Lamancha & Nubian goats for both meat and milk.
+The Spice of Life farm in North Conway raises Kiko, Lamancha and Nubian goats for both meat and milk.

 Poultry

 • Turkey: Many New Hampshire farms sell turkey in the fall, but don’t wait until the last minute, as they generally require that you order one months in advance.
 Clyde Farm in Farmington offers truly free-range turkeys.
+Lull Farm in Hollis raises Golden Artisan turkeys, “a rare breed… carefully selected for centuries based on French gastronomy” with “a distinct robust taste with a juicy texture”.

 And now, for something completely different…